 The Johan and Peewit episodes hardly show up in any DVD season sets for the English-speaking nations.

-The website for Grojband can only be accessed in Canada, likewise the second half of season one can only be seen in France, Italy, Australia, Poland, and Latin America, since said series is on hiatus in both the United States and Canada, and the DVDs for season one are only available in Mexico, Australia, and almost all of South America.
+The second half of season one of Grojband can only be seen in France, Italy, Australia, Poland, and Latin America, since said series is on hiatus in both the United States and Canada, and the DVDs for season one are only available in Mexico, Australia, and almost all of South America.